 A student may earn a second major and have it noted on his or her transcript by completing all course work for the second major.
 Students whose second majors fall within another degree type must follow procedures for a second undergraduate degree.
-Students should consult the policy on second undergraduate degrees, on page 207 of this catalog, to make sure they understand and satisfy the requirements of that policy if it applies to their additional program of study.
+Students should consult the policy on second undergraduate degrees to make sure they understand and satisfy the requirements of that policy if it applies to their additional program of study.
 Students who are applying for graduation with two majors will not be required to complete additional requirements for a minor required by either program.